DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Protein-ligand Regression
 - **Dataset statistics** - #Train: 16,436 &nbsp; #Validation: 937 &nbsp; #Test: 285
 - **Evaluation metric** - RMSE on the test set (the lower, the better)
+- **Dataset splitting scheme** - Random split; remove redundancy in training and validation sets with 90% sequence identity cutoff against the test set.
+- **Description** - Models are asked to predict the binding affinity between a protein and a ligand, measured by pKd (a real number).

 | Rank |           Method            |        Test RMSE         | Reference |             External data              |   #Params   |          Hardware           |
 |:----:|:---------------------------:|:------------------------:|:---------:|:--------------------------------------:|:-----------:|:---------------------------:|